Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 This control allows you to work with a range of materials, as well as ensuring that no damage is caused to the material that you are using.

-Laser marking is one process that can also be completed with a fiber laser, and involves the melting of a surface layer of a material to leave a mark behind.
+Marking is one process that can also be completed with a fiber laser, and involves the melting of a surface layer of a material to leave a mark behind.

-If you think that laser cutting might be the process for you and you want to know more about the fiber laser cutting process specifically, then we would be more than happy to assist you.
+If you think that laser cutting might be the process for you and you want to know more about the fiber laser process specifically, then we would be more than happy to assist you.
 You can reach the SPI Lasers team here.

 Image credit: paologhedini and stux